ExploreNcrack/Discrete-Math/Coin Weighing/README.md

 ## Method Use to Solve the Problem
  This is a very typical problem that can be solve with **Divide and Conquer**
+</br>**CAN NOT USE Divide and Conquer directly to split the coins into two group when the condition of counterfeit coin is NOT KNOWN**